 Bonus: you can make your next piece of art totally different.

 Warning: once you make the next one the same, it is no longer art; it's work, and we all know what a repetitious experience work can be.
 Make a variation if you must, be inspired, and no matter what you do, keep laughing.

 Thank you all for enabling my life in art.
 As an artist the actual process of creating art is the realization of living relationships, of all sorts, rather than conscious contributions to artistic markets, or to academic nostalgia.
 In hindsight I have come to understand that I make visual art of viewpoint relations, the real deal, the best of my life living among others, all reduced to its essence.
 My art is the mediation of such magic moments.
 As I present these to you, it is my fondest hope that they will also contribute some well-being to your life's relationships.

 In 1950 I was born in Holland.
 My family immigrated to Canada in 1952.
 I was originally taught classic painting technique by my father, a High School art teacher.
 I further studied art at the University of Guelph and the Ontario College of Art and Design.
 Graduating during the 1970s, I first concentrated on Conceptual Art.
 Among other private art galleries, some of these artworks were shown at the National Gallery of Canada and The Art Gallery of Ontario.

 In 1980, I co-founded a commercial art company, which I named Architectural Dimensions, that was written up by New York magazine in 1986 as one of the top three architectural model making firms in the world.

-My adventures in art have tended to be centred around the mediation of personal and cultural meanings.
+My adventures in art tend to be centred on the mediation of personal and cultural meanings, which are ever evolving.